R3G3XR/RLaunch/README.md

 **RLaunch GUI**

-If your not comfortable with command line we went ahead and built a fully functional GUI that allows you to load up any of the popular provider clients such as squire, storm, tribot, and dreambot with a jagex launcher account.
+If your not comfortable with command line we went ahead and built a fully functional GUI that allows you to load up any of the popular provider clients such as runelite, squire, storm, tribot, and dreambot with a jagex launcher account.
 You can also load up multiple clients at once from different providers on the same machine with the RLaunchGui.
 If you have any questions feel free to reach out to our support in our discord server: [Join our Discord server](https://recoderz.org)

 https://github.com/R3G3XR/RLaunch/releases/download/v1.0.0/RLaunchGui.exe